 Step 3: Thread Sewing Machine by Following Numbers

 Follow the numbers on your sewing machine as you guide the thread through the tabs.
 These tabs are called thread guides.
 If there are no numbers that's ok, threading a sewing machine is still very simple.

 Step 4: Begin Threading a Sewing Machine

 Bring your thread through the first and second guides, across the top of your sewing machine.

-- 24 mini-spools of colored polyester thread with bonus basic notions pack
+- 24 mini-spools of polyester thread in assorted colors with...

 - Mini spools and notions used for hand sewing and craft...